ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 This document specifies a method, known as _RO-Crate_ (Research Object Crate), of organizing file-based data with associated metadata, using linked data principles, in both human and machine readable formats, with the ability to include additional domain-specific metadata.

 The core of RO-Crate is a JSON-LD file, the _RO-Crate Metadata File_, named `ro-crate-metadata.jsonld`.
 This file contains structured metadata about the dataset as a whole (the _Root Data Entity_) and, optionally, about some or all of its files.
-This provides a simple way to, for example, assert the creators (e.g. people, organizations) of the RO-Crate or one its files, or to capture more complex provenance for files, such as how they were created using software and equipment.
+This provides a simple way to, for example, assert the authors (e.g. people, organizations) of the RO-Crate or one its files, or to capture more complex provenance for files, such as how they were created using software and equipment.

 While providing the formal specification for RO-Crate, this document also aims to be a practical guide for software authors to create tools for generating and consuming research data packages, with explanation by examples.